Facundo Albin: Career

 Albin was born in Daireaux, Buenos Aires Province in 1992.
 He took up speedway at the age of eight, initially riding 50cc bikes, and going on to become a junior champion in the 200cc class.

-After moving up to the senior levels, he won a round in the Argentine championship in 2011.
+After moving up to the senior levels, Albin won a round in the Argentine championship in 2011.

-He competed in the World Under-21 Championship in 2012, getting a wildcard to compete in the two rounds held in Argentina, and finishing in 21st place overall.
-Due to his commitments riding in Europe he missed the first four of nine rounds of the Argentine championship in 2012, but still finished in fifth place overall.
+Albin competed in the World Under-21 Championship in 2012, getting a wildcard to compete in the two rounds held in Argentina, and finishing in 21st place overall.
+Due to his commitments riding in Europe, he missed the first four of nine rounds of the Argentine championship in 2012, but still finished in fifth place overall.

-In 2012 he moved to Berwick-upon-Tweed, England in an attempt to further his career in Europe, and signed a pre-contract agreement with Berwick Bandits, although he didn't get a place in their 2013 team and was released from the contract.
+In 2012, Albin moved to Berwick-upon-Tweed, England in an attempt to further his career in Europe, and signed a pre-contract agreement with Berwick Bandits, although he didn't get a place in their 2013 team and was released from the contract.

-In December 2012 he signed for and rode for Sheffield Tigers in the 2013 British Premier League season.
+In December 2012, Albin signed for and rode for Sheffield Tigers in the 2013 British Premier League season.

-In 2018, he won the Argentine Championship.
+In 2018, Albin won the Argentine Championship.
 In 2019, he rode for Kolejarz Rawicz in the Polish Speedway Second League.